akaspin/bar/docs/git.md

 `barctl blow` scans all shadows and replaces them with downloaded BLOBs.

-To replace BLOB with shadow use `barctl squash`.
+To replace BLOB with shadow use barctl squash`.

     $ barctl blow /my/blobs/**

 `barctl squash` will replace all BLOBs with them shadows.
 If BLOB is not exists on bard server - it will be uploaded before replace.

+To get status of blobs use `barctl status`:

+    $ barctl status /my/blobs/**

+    FILE                SHADOW      REMOTE
+    my/blobs/test.txt   no          yes